-The fantasy sports industry has demonstrated a willingness to take calculated legal risks in some states, but the risk is too great in Washington State so the sites remain closed to Washingtonians until something changes in the law.
+The fantasy sports industry has demonstrated a willingness to take calculated legal risks in some states, but the risk is too great in Washington State.
+As a result, the nation’s major fantasy sites remain closed to Washingtonians until something changes in the law.

-Speaking of which, there is an ongoing attempt to legalize fantasy sites in Washington State.
-SB 5169 introduced in January of 2017 proposes classifying fantasy sports contests as games of skill.
-The bill offers no regulations or rules apart from providing a legal definition of “fantasy competitions” and exemption such competitions from any classification as gambling.
+Currently, there are no active efforts to legalize fantasy sports in Washington State.
+SB 5169 introduced in 2017 and again in 2018 proposed classifying fantasy sports contests as games of skill.
+The bill offered no regulations or rules apart from providing a legal definition of “fantasy competitions” and exempting such competitions the state’s definition of gambling.

-Both online poker and internet gambling are prohibited by some of the strictest laws in the nation in Washington.
+Online casinos and poker sites are prohibited by some of the strictest laws in the nation in Washington.
 Senate Bill SSB 6613 was passed in 2006 for the purpose of clarifying Washington’s stance on participation in unlawful internet betting.